Subscribe

 Most portfolio companies skip the audit.
 The reasons are predictable.

 The first reason is that the audit looks like overhead.
 It does not produce a quick win.
 It does not deliver a visible deliverable in the first thirty days.
 It generates uncomfortable conversations with department heads who are protective of their definitions.
 The political cost of doing it right is real, and many operating partners would rather invest the political capital somewhere with more immediate visible payoff.
+This is the same pressure that produces the failure pattern in the 100-day autopsy, where visible early activity substitutes for foundational work.

 The second reason is that the symptoms are tolerable.
 The fact that customer count varies by function does not stop the business from operating.
 People work around the inconsistency.
 Reports include the numbers everyone is used to seeing.
 The dysfunction has been present for years and has not yet caused a visible failure.
 Why fix it now.